guardian/interactive-atom-cards/README.md

-#Card atom
+#Cards atom

+###FOR a swiper version checkout master-swiper branch on this repo

 ###For embed
 ```
-// comment out this function on last line of app.js
-initFullScrn();

 In main.scss uncomment
 @import "embed";